1993 Challenge Tour

 The 1993 Challenge Tour was the fifth season of the Challenge Tour, the official development tour to the European Tour.
-The tour started as the Satellite Tour with its first Order of Merit rankings in 1989 and was officially renamed as the Challenge Tour at the start of the 1990 season.

-The Challenge Tour Rankings were won by Sweden's Joakim Grönhagen.

 Schedule

 The following table lists official events during the 1993 season.

 Unofficial events

 The following events were sanctioned by the Challenge Tour, but did not carry official money, nor were wins official.

-Challenge Tour Rankings
+Rankings

-For full rankings, see 1993 Challenge Tour graduates.

 The rankings were based on prize money won during the season, calculated in Pound sterling.
-The top five players on the tour earned status to play on the 1994 European Tour.
+The top 10 players on the rankings earned status to play on the 1994 European Tour (Volvo Tour).